Automated Impact Assessment¶

 -

-Based on the combination of these four match types, both positive and negative, there is a strong case that the vulnerability described by the CVE does not affect the uploaded firmware.
+Based on the combination of these four match types, both positive and negative, there is a strong case that this vulnerability does not affect the uploaded firmware.